Preparing Your Business for a State Tax Holiday

 Even if your state doesn't have a specific prohibition against this advertising, remember that sales taxes are required in most states.

-- Then include sales taxes in your calculations for each retail purchase, including local option taxes for your sales location.
+- Include sales taxes in your calculations for each retail purchase, including local option taxes for your sales location.

 - Periodically, you must make reports to your state on the amounts collected and you must turn over (pay) these amounts.